 There are numerous Invisalign alternatives on the market these days.
 And for good reason.
-Many adults who want to straighten their teeth are looking for options that are less noticeable than traditional metal braces.
+Many people who want to straighten their teeth are looking for options that are less noticeable than traditional metal braces.

-Straighter teeth can not only boost your self-confidence, but also improve your overall oral health.
+Straighter teeth can not only boost your self-confidence but also improve your overall oral health.
 But with all the different brands out there offering clear aligners, how do you choose between Invisalign and their competitors?

 Don't worry, we are here to help.
 Whether you're looking for a cheaper alternative to Invisalign and braces or a way to straighten your teeth without visiting the dentist every month, you've got plenty of options.

 - Straight My Teeth

-- Your Smile Direct
+- Dr Smile

 Table of contents

-Remote vs. In-office
+Remote vs. In-office aligners

-But, there's a new breed of clear aligner brand which has become more popular in the UK recently, and that's at-home aligners or ‘remote orthodontics'.
-The difference with these is that you don't visit a dentist or orthodontist; instead you can carry out the entire process from home and your aligners are sent directly to you.
+But, there's a new breed of clear aligner brand which has become popular in the UK recently, and that's at-home aligners or ‘remote orthodontics'.
+The difference with these is that you don't visit a dentist or orthodontist; instead, you can carry out the entire process from home and your aligners are sent directly to you.

-There are a few names in this market, which will go into below, but they all operate in basically the same way:
+There are a few names in this market, which we will go into below, but they all operate in basically the same way:

 - You take an online assessment to check that you're a suitable candidate